 Maya Angelou is hailed as one of the great voices of contemporary literature and as a remarkable Renaissance woman.
-She is a poet, educator, historian, best-selling author, actress, playwright, civil-rights activist, producer and director.
-Dr. Angelou has authored twelve best-selling books including I Know Why the Caged Bird Sings and her current best-seller A Song Flung Up to Heaven.
+She was a poet, educator, historian, best-selling author, actress, playwright, civil-rights activist, producer and director.
+Dr. Angelou authored twelve best-selling books including I Know Why the Caged Bird Sings and her more recent A Song Flung Up to Heaven.

 Mrs. Flowers took me to the library in the black school.
 The library was probably as large as a telephone booth.
 It may have had 110 books in it, maybe.
 She said, "I want you to read every book in this room."
 And I found poetry.
 And I loved it, I just loved it.
 I had no idea what it would sound like since I had never heard any recited, but I loved it.
 And I was able to translate it at 8, at 9, at 10.
 I consider that a lifeline, because finally, when I was about 12 and a half, almost 13, Mrs. Flowers -- who would allow me to come to her house and she would read to me -- when I was almost 13 she said, you will never really love poetry until you speak it, feel it come across your tongue, over your lips.